 He gets paid at the completion of each of these milestones.

 It only gets better from here.
-Jump on to the next process of Sequence Activities and see how John figures out the dependencies of his activities using some cool tools..
+Jump on to the next post and see how John figures out the dependencies of his activities using some cool tools..